hubertshon/address-book/README.md

 ### Searching, Filtering, Sorting

 The biggest ommission from this first of the app is the absence of filtering, sorting, and search features.
 I normally consider these a staple in applications like this, but ran into a number of questions.
-1) Are we assuming that the initial request retrieving every contact from the database?
+- Are we assuming that the initial request is retrieving all of the user's contacts from the database?
-2) If not, how are we to handle the logic to retrieve more contacts from the DB?
+- If not, how are we to handle the process of retrieving more contacts from the DB?

-Because of these uncertainties, and because the spec sheet did not request them, searching, filtering, and sorting were omitted for this time.
+Because of these uncertainties, the decision was made to keep this version closer to what was specified in the instructions.
+Searching, filtering, and sorting were omitted for this time.

-Estimated time to Complete: 1 day
+**Estimated time to Complete: 1 day**

 ### UI Streamlining

 To further the experience for mobile users, I would have implemented an accordion style interface to the list.
 This would have reduced the number of 'clicks' needed to navigate through the contact list and may have been a more enjoyable experience.

-Estimated time to Complete: 0.5 day
+**Estimated time to Complete: 0.5 day**

 ### Accessibility Improvements

-Tab focusing throughout the application
-Ensuring that screen readers can read the contacts data
+Starting to grow in the accessibility area.
+But I have garnered multiple insights including:
+- Ensuring important pieces of information are tab focusable
+- Descriptive HTML, including aria-labels, alt tags, and titles.
+- Enable keypresses to work with pagination

 Estimated time to Complete: 0.5 day

 ### Testing
 Although some work has been done, I would have liked to include more extensive unit tests.

-Estimated Time to Complete: 1 day
+**Estimated Time to Complete: 1 day**